Dwayne Johnson says White House bid ‘off the table’

 “Sure, CEO sounds great,” Johnson continued.

-“But the number one thing I want to be is Daddy,” he added, “that’s it.”
+“But the No. 1 thing I want to be is daddy,” he added, “that’s it.”